4knigc12/COM617/README.md

 ### Connecting to the Environment

-From the host VM, issue the following command to connect to the frr-r01 shell:
+From the host VM, issue the following command to connect to the router shell.
+Replace frr-r0x with the router number

-    sudo docker exec -u frr -it frr-r01 vtysh
+    sudo docker exec -u frr -it frr-r0x vtysh

 ### Defaults